From casual beer gardens in Canggu to fancy cocktail lounges in Ubud, I went in search of the best bars in Bali. Here's what I found.

 The standout was a herbaceous number spiked with local arak and a twist of something citrusy I couldn’t quite place – the bartender said it was local kalamansi from the garden.
 It turns out, all of the ingredients are either grown on-site, or sourced locally from Indonesia.
 And beyond the drinks (which are, honestly, incredible), TELU’s mission hits home.
 Every drink supports a local cause, and nothing goes to waste – even the citrus peels are repurposed.
 It’s not just one of Bali’s best bars – it’s one of the most thoughtful.

-How much: Cocktails start from IDR 200,000++
+Price: Cocktails start from IDR 150,000++

 Opening Hours: Wednesday to Sunday from 5pm

-Where: Four Seasons Resort Bali at Jimbaran Bay, Jl Bukit Permai, Jimbaran
+Address: Four Seasons Resort Bali at Jimbaran Bay, Jl Bukit Permai, Jimbaran

-9. L’Atelier by Cyril Kongo – Nusa Dua
+8. L’Atelier by Cyril Kongo

 To find this sky-high bar, you’ll need to make your way through the grand lobby of The Apurva Kempinski Bali, then take the elevator all the way to the 17th floor.
 Stepping out at the top is like you’ve stepped into a different world (and the views are definitely out-of-this-world too!).
 You see, L’Atelier by Cyril Kongo is a private studio and cocktail lounge where the world-renowned graffiti artist (Cyril Kongo) has poured his passion into every corner.
 It certainly doesn’t feel like a hotel bar.